 The proportion of women living to 90 and beyond has been increasing in the US.
-A recent study found that women who reached natural menopause after age 50 had a much better chance of a longer life.
+One study found that women who reached natural menopause after age 50 had a much better chance of a longer life (Menopause, Jan.
+2017).
+Conversely, recent research suggests that women who experience early menopause are more vulnerable to heart disease.

 The Women’s Health Initiative, a study funded by the National Institutes of Health, was begun in 1993.
 It was an exceptionally large study, including more than 160,000 healthy postmenopausal women between the ages of 50 and 79.
 The most famous finding from the Women’s Health Initiative was that hormone replacement therapy does not prevent heart attacks and strokes as was expected.
 That was a randomized, controlled trial, but the investigators have also learned a great deal just from collecting data on these women as they went about their normal lives.